vgonugunta/AboutMe/README.md

 # Introduction

-In my current role at Rocket Mortgage, I’m a Software Engineering Manager for a Full Stack Development Team that consists of software engineers at various levels, quality engineer and a product owner.
+In my current role at Rocket Mortgage, I’m a Software Engineering Team Leader for a Full Stack Development Team that consists of software engineers at various levels, quality engineer and a product owner.
 I’ve written this document to provide clarity to my team members and other folks that want to know about me on how we can work together.

 # What does my team do?